ShivakumarSwamy/news-article-nlp/README.md

 ## Add API Key from Meaning Cloud

 - Please get a license key from https://www.meaningcloud.com/
-- Add a file `.env` in project root directory add API_KEY like below
+- Add a file `.env` in project root directory and add API_KEY like below
   ```
   API_KEY=<license-key>
   ```